K-Du/Generative-Adversarial-Network/README.md

 Please see [this](https://github.com/K-Du/Generative-Adversarial-Network/blob/master/Image%20Enhancement%20Using%20Deep%20Learning.pdf) presentation for a summary of this project.

 Based on David Garcia's [code](https://github.com/david-gpu/srez) for specifically enhancing celebrity photos.
-I added some extra features which allows it to be used for any imageset.
+I added some extra features which allows it to be used for any imageset (such as MNIST digits).

 Instructions:
 - Place all the images in a folder named "dataset".
 They must be in jpeg format.